-Internet is Gonna Get Me
+Internet is Gonna Get Me by Jess K. '10

 Last week I had my first exam, shortly to be followed by two others, and I’m happy to say that I suffer from this painful disease that seems particularly contagious at MIT – procrastination.
 Symptoms are particularly deadly since there are little to no signs when you’re first afflicted (mostly because you deny them), until the night before your exams hit.
 At this point, there’s no cure except fervent studying and the occasional swearing that you’ll do better next time (unfortunately, the illness becomes asymptomatic again and the cycle repeats).
 So I’m in the reading room.
 It’s a beautiful study room in the fifth floor of the student center that was renovated shortly before I came to MIT, where sound goes to die except for the occasional Justin Timberlake ringtone.
 Basic politeness isn’t even permitted: